Etched carnelian beads: Greece

-Some rare examples of etched carnelian beads, have been found in archaeological excavations in ancient Greece, pointing to ancient trade relations with Mesopotamia and the Indus Valley civilization.
-One such object is visible in the Archaeological Museum of Aegina, the westernmost known occurrence of this type of objects.
+Some rare examples of etched carnelian beads have been found in archaeological excavations in ancient Greece, pointing to ancient trade relations with Mesopotamia and the Indus Valley civilization.
+One such object is visible in the Archaeological Museum of Aegina, the westernmost known occurrence of this type of object.

 Central South East and East Asia

 China

-Etched Carnelian beads of Indus valley origin have been excavated from various archaeological sites in China dating from Western Zhou and Spring and Autumn period (early half of 1st millennium BCE) to Han and Jin dynasties.
+Etched Carnelian beads of Indus valley origin have been excavated from various archaeological sites in China dating from the Western Zhou and Spring and Autumn periods (early half of 1st millennium BCE) to Han and Jin dynasties.
 About 55 such specimens have been found, mostly from southern (Yunnan and Guangdong) and northwestern China (Xinjiang), in burial remains.
-They are red in colors, with white motifs, and were manufactured with drilling techniques only known in India.
-They are considered as imported goods, and indicate early cultural exchanges.
+They are red in color with white motifs, and were manufactured with drilling techniques only known in Ancient Pakistan.
+They are considered to be imported goods, and indicate early cultural exchanges.

-Tajikistan
+Tajikistan and Siberia

-Etched carnelian beads have been found from female Saka burials dated 8th-6th century BCE in Pamir, Tajikistan, all likely imported from India.
+Etched carnelian beads have been found from female Saka burials dated 8th-6th century BCE in Pamir, Tajikistan, all likely imported from Ancient Pakistan.
+Etched carnelian beads, probably manufactured in Iran or Central Asia where found in the tomb of Saka tomb of Arzhan-2, suggesting trade exchanges with the south.

 South East Asia

-Etched carnelian beads have been noted at Thailand (4th century BCE-4th century AD), Vietnam (3rd-2nd century BCE, Sa Huynh, Oc Eo cultures), Philippines (manunggul cave, 9th-2nd century BCE), Indonesia, Malaysia (Kuala Selinsing, Perak, 200 BCE, possibly much older), Myanmar (site near Mandalay, 8th-5th century BCE).
+Etched carnelian beads have been noted in Thailand (4th century BCE-4th century AD), Vietnam (3rd-2nd century BCE, Sa Huỳnh, Óc Eo cultures), Philippines (Manunggul cave, 9th-2nd century BCE), Indonesia, Malaysia (Kuala Selinsing, Perak, 200 BCE or possibly much older), Myanmar (site near Mandalay, 8th–5th century BCE).